villanuevajamesfvillanueva/todo-app1-rails/notes.md

 ### Questions:
     1. I thought 'resources :tasks' handles all HTTP methods and routing.
 How can I properly take advantage of this so that I don't need to create redundant HTTP methods for my update and create?

+    2. Currently, displaying categories rely on task controller and task views.
+I think this is not the rails way.